nunesam/nunesam.github.io/index.md

 <img src="images/dummy_thumbnail.jpg?raw=true"/>

 ---
-## Outreach
+## Community Involvement

 I’m passionate about outreach and sharing science with the community.
-As a volunteer at the Auburn University Museum of Natural History, I enjoy engaging with visitors and bringing science to life through interactive experiences with our animal ambassadors.
+As a volunteer at the Auburn University Museum of Natural History, I have the opportunity to connect with local students, teaching them about biodiversity and science through interactive experiences with our animal ambassadors, like Bagel the turtle and Brown the ball python (pictured).

+<img src="images/Outreach2.jpg?raw=true"/>

 I’ve also had the chance to present at STEM EmpowHER, hosted by Auburn University Outreach, where I shared discussions on nanoscience and its real-world applications with female students from the community.
-Another highlight for me is participating in the Alabama Science and Engineering Fair, where I serve as a judge.
+Another highlight of my year is participating in the Alabama Science and Engineering Fair, where I have served as a judge since 2023.
 It’s always rewarding to support young students, see their creativity, and help inspire their interest in science.
 These experiences are a constant reminder of why I love science and education.

-<img src="images/Outreach2.jpg?raw=true"/>

 ---